decentraland/standards/standards/react-redux.md

 Why don't we have a separate `/components` and `/containers` folders like everyone else?

-Why do we need that annoying `index.js` file??
+Why do we need that annoying `index.ts` file??

 As the application grows, components grow with them.
 Sometimes a component needs to be split into smaller components with different responsabilities.
 When this happens sometimes a container is better off as a regular component with child containers instead: